-– Hestitation, emotions and the Digital Fantastic
+– Hesitation, emotions and the Digital Fantastic

-Trigger warnings: this blog contains themes including mental illness, trauma, self-harm, suicidal ideation and death.
+Content warning: this blog contains themes including mental illness, trauma, self-harm, suicidal ideation and death.
 Please engage with this content responsibly.
 Also bear in mind that although I have a diagnosis, this in no way qualifies me to speak on behalf of others who share it.
 The only experiences I can speak to are my own.

 When people ask me what I’m researching, I tell them that I’m studying single-player, narrative driven Fantasy video games, but that’s not entirely true.
 It’s roughly the type of content I’m investigating, but like most PhD researchers, I didn’t figure out my actual topic until well into my second year.
 Or more accurately, I didn’t realise it: the name of my blog ‘Digital Fantastic’, which I chose at the start of my PhD journey, should have been a tip-off.